thor314/blog/content/about/_index.md

 - I should believe in the founders (and investors):
     - founders' technical and business ability is credibly demonstrated.
 I should believe that the founders present the capacity for vision that outstrips my own, and that they have a realistic path toward that vision.
-    - founder(s)' ability as leaders to manage and support employees clearly outstrips their ego (check this with prior or pre-existing employees).
+    - founders' ability as leaders to manage and support employees clearly outstrips their ego (I may ask pre-existing employees etc.).
-    - founders should have reasonable, ideally data-based arguments about why the market will favor their product, and how that product will be brought to market.
+    - founders should have reasonable arguments about why the market will favor their product, and how that product will be brought to market.
-    - founders should understand, and be able to state, what risks the company is taking and how their management mitigates for risk.
+    - founders should be able to state what risks the company is taking and how they intend to navigate that risk.
     - investors have legitimate (not pump-dump) and profitable reputations
 - I should believe that the project is technically and strategically interesting, and likely to develop into a credible business
     - technically interesting: I should be able to understand the idea technically and strategically.
 I want to understand advantages and disadvantages, and have a sense that the team will succeed in building the product.